MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study4 exercise 1 to 5.md

 11. Select **OK**.

-12. Read the error message generated preventing you from continuing the process of picking and packing because you have now a quality order .
+    >**Note** A message may appear stating "You are about to post the document without printing it.
+Select OK to continue."
+Read the error message details generated preventing you from continuing the process of picking and packing because you now have a quality order.

+12. Select **OK**.

 13. Select **Quality orders**.

-Note the quality order automatically is generated.
+    >**Note** A quality order has been automatically generated.

 14. Review the tests.